AndreRH/hangover/docs/COMPILE.md

 ```bash
 $ git submodule update --init --recursive
 ```
-And note while Box64 is already integrated as DLL, you can build other emulators (currently FEX and QEMU), but you don't need to, one is enough depending on your use-case.
+You can build various emulators (currently Box64, FEX and QEMU), but you don't need to, one is enough depending on your use-case.
 Except for libarm64ecfex.dll, which is necessary for x86_64 emulation.

-#### Wine (includes Box64)
+#### Wine
 To build Hangover Wine you need:

 - The dependencies to [build](https://wiki.winehq.org/Building_Wine#Satisfying_Build_Dependencies) a 64 bit Wine